Best of Tibet

 Mount Kailash is a peak standing in the Kailash range of Tibet.
-An origin of four rivers, this peak is sacred to four different religions- Buddhism, Hinduism, Jain and Bon, Most than any other sacred place.
-Walking the path of 52 kms, the pilgrimages reach to this holy region to perform Kora for about 3-4 days.
-Hindus and Buddhist performs Kora in clockwise direction whereas Jains and Bons in anti clock direction.
+An origin of four rivers, this peak is sacred to four different religions- Buddhism, Hinduism, Jain, and Bon, Most than any other sacred place.
+Walking the path of 52 km, the pilgrimages reach this holy region to perform Kora for about 3-4 days.
+Hindus and Buddhists perform Kora in a clockwise direction whereas Jains and Bons in an anti-clock direction.
 Enriched with religious value, it is one of the major attractions of Tibet which consumes around 3 days to visit.

 6. Barkhor Street

 Barkhor Street is a pilgrimage path encircling the entire Jhorkang.
 Extended up to around 1 km, it is a popular devotional circumambulation for pilgrims and locals.
-Also symbolized as bust shopping street, you can get array of souvenirs from Nepal and Tibet.
-So let?s walk one kilometer to pray worship on the Jhorkang temple and roll the prayer wheels.
+Also symbolized as a bust shopping street, you can get an array of souvenirs from Nepal and Tibet.
+So let’s walk one kilometer to pray worship on the Jhorkang temple and roll the prayer wheels.

 7. Sera Monastery

-Inhabited by around 300 monks, Sera monastery is itself a place to visit in Tibet; but the debate between monks another major attraction of Sera Monastery.
-Located 1.25 miles (2.01 km) north of Lhasa, Shera monastery is one of the “great three” Gelug university monasteries of Tibet and other two are Ganden Monastery and Drepung Monastery.
-The monk dresses in their traditional red robes, gathers and makes debates.
-Hence it is one of the must watch in Tibet and I hope you won?t like to miss the fun.
+Inhabited by around 300 monks, the Sera monastery is itself a place to visit in Tibet; but the debate between monks another major attraction of Sera Monastery.
+Located 1.25 miles (2.01 km) north of Lhasa, Shera monastery is one of the “great three” Gelug university monasteries of Tibet and the other two are Ganden Monastery and Drepung Monastery.
+The monk dressed in their traditional red robes gathers and makes debates.
+Hence it is one of the must-watch in Tibet and I hope you won’t like to miss the fun.

 8. Lake Manasarovar

-Lake Manasarovar is a fresh water lake of Tibet situated at the height of 4590 meters.
-Formed with two words-Manas and sarovara, it is believed that this lake was first created in the mind of the Lord Brahma after which it manifested on Earth.
-This lake carries religious values for Hindus, Buddhist and Jains.
-As per Hindu, it is believed that drinking water of this lake will take to the abode of Shiva after death.
-Similarly, Buddhist believes that Maya had conceived Buddha in this lake.
+Lake Manasarovar is a freshwater lake of Tibet situated at the height of 4590 meters.
+Formed with two words-Manas and Sarovar, it is believed that this lake was first created in the mind of the Lord Brahma after which it manifested on Earth.
+This lake carries religious values for Hindus, Buddhists,s, and Jains.
+As per Hindu, it is believed that the drinking water of this lake will take to the abode of Shiva after death.
+Similarly, Buddhists believe that Maya had conceived Buddha in this lake.
 You can also see some monasteries on the shore of this lake.
-Hence, when you visit Tibet, you shouldn?t miss it.
+Hence, when you visit Tibet, you shouldn’t miss it.

 9. Everest Base Camp

-The paradise to have the finest view of many towering mountain peaks, Everest Base Camp has two faces- Southern Base Cam in Nepal (5,364 meters) And northern in Tibet (5,150 meters).
-Everest Base Camp is famous for adorable view of mountains like Mount Everest (8848) -highest on the earth with many other towering peaks, natural beauty and mostly due to hospitable Sherpas.
-With the blue sky on the top and prayer flag flapping around, once you visit this place you will be stunned with the force of nature.
-You need to be little cautious as the weather can be changed at any time.
+The paradise to have the finest view of many towering mountain peaks, Everest Base Camp has two faces- Southern Base Camp in Nepal (5,364 meters) And northern in Tibet (5,150 meters).
+Everest Base Camp is famous for its adorable view of mountains like Mount Everest (8848) -the highest on the earth with many other towering peaks, natural beauty, and mostly due to hospitable Sherpas.
+With the blue sky on the top and the prayer flag flapping around, once you visit this place you will be stunned by the force of nature.
+You need to be a little cautious as the weather can be changed at any time.